jupyter/jupyter-drive/README.md

 This repository contains custom [`Contents`](https://github.com/ipython/ipython/blob/master/IPython/html/static/services/contents.js) classes that allows IPython to use
 Google Drive for file management.
-The code is a organized as a python package that contains functions to install a Jupyter Notebook JavaScript extension, and activate/deactivate different IPython profiles to be used with Google drive.
+The code is organized as a python package that contains functions to install a Jupyter Notebook JavaScript extension, and activate/deactivate different IPython profiles to be used with Google drive.